 Entertaining picture books with a message

-Picture books -- gotta love them for how they can entertain children while at the same time broadening their knowledge of the world, helping them make sense of it and presenting messages that will help them to become critical thinkers.
-Because that's what learning is all about, isn't it?
-Reading, gaining knowledge, and improving our … Continue reading Entertaining picture books with a message
+Picture books — gotta love them for how they can entertain children while at the same time broadening their knowledge of the world, helping them make sense of it and presenting messages that will help them to become critical thinkers.
+Because that’s what learning is all about, isn’t it?
+Reading, gaining knowledge, and improving our thinking.
+Reading with children and inspiring them to become life-long readers is a way to ensure that they will also be life-time learners.
+These picture books are very entertaining, but they are also filled with messages that adults might point out to the children gently, to help them learn to look for messages in all the books they read.

 ‘The Winter Guest’ by Pam Jenoff is historical fiction about Poland, life in a small village during WWII, and sacrifice